Craftivism: Background

-Although the term craftivism is a recent addition to crafting lexicon, the use of craft as a subversive tactic can be found throughout history.
-First, the word craft is often associated with trickery.
-To call someone crafty is to identify them as clever and cunning In Greek, one would say to "spin" a plot.
-Similarly, the French word for trick is tricoter, which means to tie or knot together.
-In the novel A Tale of Two Cities, the character Madame Defarge, a worker for the French Revolution, secretly encodes the names of those soon to be executed in her knitting.
+A history of Craftivism and creative activism was written by Australian artist and activist, Sayraphim Lothian, including a foreword by Greer.
+Lothian's main body of work consists of making "tiny handcrafted artworks out on the street for people to find and take home, injecting tiny, unexpected and magical moments in passers-by's lives."
+The book, Guerrilla Kindness and Other Acts of Creative Resistance, was published in 2018.

+More recent scholarship traces the political significance of contemporary craftivism to specific activist contexts.
+Some examples include data-driven visualization, which uses forms of knitting and embroidery to emphasize underrepresented social issues, and Eastern European craftivist practices that use traditionally-recognized forms such as the cross-stitch and garment alternation as documentation of protest movements and critique on authoritarianism.

+Forms and Movements

 Feminism

 Craftivism identifies strongly with feminist movements.
 Craftivism is often interpreted as having emerged from third-wave feminism but feminist activism and craft were unified beforehand.

 Practices of craft or "domestic arts" have traditionally existed and been organized spatially within the private sphere.
 Therefore, the labor and production of craft was generally interpreted as unproductive female labor in the home, as it was never integrated into profit-making systems.
 Rather, it was marginalized and undervalued.
 As a result, women's significant and creative work in the private sphere—clothing the family, knitting blankets, weaving the loom—did not receive the same respect as male-dominated activity in the public realm.
 Furthermore, the patriarchy has been successful in claiming these domestic values for women and using it as a way to keep women in subservient roles.
 The rise of consumer-friendly crafts, including kits, transfers and readymade designs, has further diminished the status of craft and women's amateur practices.
 Women and craft have been excluded from the fine art world and as a result many women put their creativity towards craft practices.
 Craft was "a universal female art from transcending race, class, and national borders.
 Needlework is the one art in which women controlled the education of their daughters and the production of art, and were also the critics and audience."
 Although practices of craft were spatially organized within the private sphere, women occasionally would organize groups to engage in these practices collectively.
 In these craft circles or meet ups women would not only share patterns and skills but also engage in conversation about their lives in the private sphere.
 These groups of women would discuss their lives and personal struggles encountered as women.
 This type of group discussion is a form of activism rooted in Consciousness raising that was key to Second-wave feminism as it helped to raise awareness about the types of oppression women were experiencing in their everyday lives.